-VI.
-Choosing a process
+7. Choosing a process

 - No process fits all projects.

+- even after a process model is chosen, it must be adapted to the project

-- Must adjust the process to
+- Must adapt/adjust the process to

 - the project

 - the organizational culture

 - the people participating in it

 - · Requires being familiar with

 - the characteristics of the project (size, stability of requirements, criticality of requirements).

 - the characteristics of the development organization.

+- the different variations of the process or process model.